Sevast-st/bega_mon/README.md

     ```

 4.  **Add Contract ABI:**
-    The script needs the contract's ABI to decode events.
+    The script needs the contract's Application Binary Interface (ABI) to correctly interpret and decode event data.
 Create a file named `abi.json` in the root directory containing the ABI for the event you are monitoring.
 For a `TokensLocked` event, it would look something like this:

     ```json
     [